 Funding Your Education

 Research assistantships (RAs) provide funding for a significant number of both new and continuing students.
 As is the case with funding in general, a higher percentage of PhD students will be supported through RA positions than Master’s students.
 Most students who secure RA positions find them through faculty within the Department of Epidemiology.
-However, some of our students have had success securing RA positions in other departments at the School of Public Health, across the University, and at the Fred Hutchinson Cancer Research Center.
+However, some of our students have had success securing RA positions in other departments at the School of Public Health.
+For instance, the START Center, housed in the Department of Global Health, hires 3-5 new Epi students as RA's each year.
+Some students find positions across the University outside of the School of Public Health, and outside the UW at the Fred Hutchinson Cancer Research Center and Seattle Children's Hospital.
 We encourage you to explore those possibilities and are happy to help you make those connections if possible.

 Teaching Assistantships, particularly those associated with graduate level courses, are matched primarily to PhD students in their second year or beyond.
 The growing number of undergraduate courses being offered in the Department of Epidemiology have begun to expand TA opportunities for all our students.
 All open-hire opportunities for TA positions in the department are broadcast to students on a quarterly basis, and will also be posted at the "Find a TA Position" link below as they become available.
 Some students have had success finding TA positions in non-SPH departments such as Biology and Statistics.
 We encourage you to explore those possibilities and are happy to help you make those connections if possible.